jeff-jackson-dfo/odfClass/ODF_File_Specification.md

 The fields in the PARAMETER_HEADER block are not order dependent.

-> [!WARNING]
->
-> The order of the individual PARAMETER_HEADER blocks must have the same order as the data channels within the data section of the ODF file.
+The order of the individual PARAMETER_HEADER blocks is independent of the order of the data channels within the data section of the ODF file.

 All data parameters in an ODF file must have a valid parameter code.